ziapeltagames/six-winters/docs/BRAINSTORMING.md

 * Customizable character abilities
    * Write in resources you can create or trade into?
    * Move to the location where XYZ is located
+* Keel's split ability is bonkers good, maybe should have something like 2->1 1
+   * Fuscus has a -1, which is already built into Keel's ability
+   * Maybe Keel's split should be on a tech die?
+* Also, Keel's 5->1 is basically a defend at will, making Keel better at defense than Menas or Fuscus
+* The Hidden Outpost doesn't make a ton of narrative sense
+* The stress for rerolls is a little hinky - should probably be a die cost
+   * Otherwise can kind of lower stress at will
+   * which shouldn't be so fine grained with conditions giving commitment

+# 08/21/22

+## Three Player Playtest Notes

+Did a three player game today.
+It mostly seemed to work:

+* Menas and the exploding 3s are really good with the combo of using actions each turn and holding dice
+   * It effectively creates an engine that can be exploited between turns by holding dice as 3s
+   * Could also be possible by piling a lot of 3 assets on a location, and blowing them up each turn
+* Played the beginning of the game without mentioning the rules for investing re: location skills
+   * Not sure the game suffered all that much
+   * Is it even worth having skills for investing an trade?
+   * You are, to some extent, limited by the wheel of trade as well
+   * Locations are still differentiated by icons, text effects, and movement rates
+   * Something to think about

 # 08/20/22